John Facenda: Speaking style

 To this day, Facenda's speaking style remains the sound most closely linked with NFL Films, and, in some ways, football narration itself.
 The style is frequently emulated, often in a parodic manner, in contemporary sports news, advertising, and even other sports-themed entertainment (for example, Green Day's music video for the 1999 song "Nice Guys Finish Last").
 Similarly, Facenda's voice is so closely associated with the NFL that in July 2006, Facenda's son filed a lawsuit against the NFL, claiming that Facenda's voice was used without permission in an NFL Network program promoting the video game Madden NFL 06.

 A room in the internet virtual Professional Football History Museum is called "The Facenda Audio-Visual Room" in Facenda's honor.

 Facenda narrated a documentary on Notre Dame Football in 1982 titled "Wake Up the Echoes", one of the few times he put his voice to something that wasn't NFL-related (although it was NFL Films-produced).
 A few months prior to his death, Facenda narrated the season highlight film for the 1983 Miami Hurricanes, which won the first of the school's five national championships in a 19-season span (1983–2001).

-He also played a radio announcer on Gillian’s Island.
+Facenda also provided of the voice of the radio announcer on Gilligan’s Island in the episode "Ship Ahoax," in Season 2, Episode 23.